ddev/ddev.com/src/content/blog/golang-debugging.md

 ### Debug a simple command like `ddev list`

-* Open `main.go` in Goland
+* Open `main.go` in GoLand
 * Right-click on `main.go` in the left pane (`cmd/ddev/main.go`) and click `Run`
-* Goland will create a "Run/Debug Configuration" named `go build main.go`
+* GoLand will create a "Run/Debug Configuration" named `go build main.go`
 * Edit the configuration:
   * Change its name to the command you want to work on, like `ddev list`
   * Change the "Program Arguments" to the arguments to `ddev`, like `list`